Security Architecture Diagrams Importance

 Identifying Potential Threats

-A well-designed security architecture diagram allows organizations to visualize the flow of data and identify potential vulnerabilities.
+A well-designed security architecture diagram allows organizations to visualize the data flow and identify potential vulnerabilities.
 By understanding how data moves within the system, organizations can pinpoint potential entry points for attackers and take proactive steps to address them.
 For instance, if a diagram reveals that sensitive data is being transmitted without encryption, organizations can implement encryption protocols to protect against unauthorized access.

 Facilitating Incident Response